List of Archer characters: Lana Kane

 In flashbacks, she is shown sporting an afro, a hairstyle that, according to Archer, made her look "like Angela Davis had a love child with Sweet Lou Dunbar."
 She eventually straightened her hair and grew it long enough to wear it in a tied back flip hairstyle.
 In season seven, she began wearing a hair weave, which she does not like the others noticing.

 Archer: Dreamland

-In Archer: Dreamland, Lana is first seen as the featured singer at Mother's nightclub, "Dreamland".
+In Archer: Dreamland, Lana is first seen as the featured lounge singer at Mother's nightclub, "Dreamland".
 It is later revealed she is actually an undercover agent with the Treasury Department investigating Dreamland, who gets caught up in the Vandertunt kidnapping plan.
 Lana is killed after being shot several times by Mother and Poovey.